-The SportsBusiness Journal online survey of 18 to 64-year-olds, taken in June and July 2017, found 23 percent of fans are “receptive,” or responsive to sponsor messaging.
+The SportsBusiness Journal online survey of 18 to 64-year-olds, found 23 percent of fans are “receptive,” or responsive to sponsor messaging.

 Much of traditional media is “interruptive” by nature.
 It is unnatural, forcing you to view their pitch while you’d rather be watching/listening to something else.
 In sports, especially motorsports, sponsorship is enthusiastically accepted and intrinsically linked to a team/driver’s ability to compete.
 The challenge is to engage the audience, be authentic and improve the experience as a fan.